Chinpokomon

 "Chinpokomon" is the eleventh-aired and the tenth-produced episode of the third season of the American animated television series South Park.
 It originally aired on Comedy Central in the United States on November 3, 1999, making it the 42nd episode of the series.
 During this episode, the kids become fascinated with the latest fad: a fictional Japanese anime series called Chinpokomon and its related products, such as video games and collectible toys.
 It is a parody of the popular Pokémon media franchise.
-"Chinpokomon" was written by South Park co-creator Trey Parker, who also co-directed the episode together with animation director Eric Stough.
+"Chinpokomon" was written by South Park co-creator Trey Parker, who also co-directed the episode with animation director Eric Stough.
 The episode was nominated for an Emmy Award in 2000.